Flamz23/ADNS3080-CAM/README.md

 ## To Use

-The ADNS 3080 communicates via Serial Peripheral Interface (SPI) and the sensor responds with the pixel data for each frame.
+The ADNS 3080 communicates via Serial Peripheral Interface (SPI) bus and the sensor responds with the pixel data for each frame.

  1. Clone the repository and run the arduino code.
 The arduino writes frames over serial at 115200 baud.
  2. Run the executable and select the COM port to use.

-For more info on how to use this device refer to its [documentation](https://github.com/Flamz23/ADNS3080-CAM/blob/main/docs/adns_3080.pdf).
+For more info refer to its [documentation](https://github.com/Flamz23/ADNS3080-CAM/blob/main/docs/adns_3080.pdf).